A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 \subsubsection{Epidemiology}

-The central question in epidemiology is to understand the influence of various factors on an individual's health outcomes.
-One obvious example is estimating the effect a vaccine has on disease risk.
+The central challenge in epidemiology is to understand the influence of various factors on an individual's health outcomes.
+One example is estimating the effect a vaccine has on disease risk.
 However, disease risk after vaccination is not only determined by the vaccine itself, but also by innate factors like the individual's immune system and external factors like the presence of other pathogens, as well as interactions among these.
 Typically, the effect on outcome $Y$ of a factor $X$ is isolated from all other factors by randomly dividing the population into groups, and then intervening such that $X=1$ in group 1, and $X=0$ in group 2.
 The \textit{Average Treatment Effect} (ATE) is then defined as

-However, in observational studies, where randomisation followed by intervention is not possible, the effect of $X$ generally cannot be isolated, and the outcome $Y$ depends on a potentially large set of factors $S$ such that:
+However, in observational studies, where randomisation followed by intervention is not possible, the effect of $X$ generally cannot be isolated, and the outcome $Y$ depends on a potentially large set of factors $S$ on which one might impose the powerset mereology:

 where $I(s)$ now represents the effect of the collection of factors $s$ on the outcome $Y$.
-The effect of a single factor $s=X$ is then seen to be given by an ATE in the absence of any of the other factors:
+The effect of a single factor $s=X$ is then seen to be given by an ATE in the absence of the other factors:

-In theory, this allows one to estimate drug interactions from population statistics.
+In theory, this allows one to estimate drug or treatment interactions from population statistics, though without further knowledge of the conditional dependencies or the causal graph the interactions are not guaranteed to reflect the true `causal' relationships.